JiaLinQuan/AppRTC-Android/README.md

 - (development) kurento server not running?

 ##Todo/Bugs
-- improve fb - login procedere
 - display my userId
 - display status for connection (connecting,online,error)
 - generate code for blog <iframe /> or <script>

 #Improvements and Research
-- (improvement) disable signaling wake-lock when offline - enable signaling wake-lock when online
 - (improvement) reconnect websocket in case of websocket error (every 10 seconds if not offline)
 - (improvement) try to reconnect to server if no ping is received
+- (improvement-3) disable signaling wake-lock when offline - enable signaling wake-lock when online
 - compile own webrtc lib for android https://github.com/pristineio/webrtc-build-scripts
 - (feature) add wake up feature - if (user is offline - allow wake up trough gcm)
 - save gcm registration token with websocket registration on signaling server